jcpevangelists/ee-central/README.md

  - All projects must be listed (grid preferred)
  - Project representation should be minimal: logo and short description (two sentences tops) -- Do not load the main page up with other project links (those can go in the project page itself)
+ - Link to tomitribe.com in footer of every page
+ - Tomitribe.io description that this is a community site, "trove of tribe tools and projects"

 Non-essential points: